tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 - **Golang and the Template Language**
-  I'm a huge fan and user of Golang - I'm programming nearly every day using it - and also like the templating language that's built into the standart lib of [Go](https://pkg.go.dev/html/template).
+  I'm a huge fan and user of Golang - I'm programming nearly every day using it - and also like the templating language that's built into the standard lib of [Go](https://pkg.go.dev/html/template).
 In contrast, I just don't like Ruby.
   I've worked on some Ruby based [Metasploit](https://www.metasploit.com/) modules some years ago and just could't make friends with it.

 - **Dependencies**
-  While the functionality of Jekyll can easily be extended using Ruby gems I hate fiddeling around with `bundler` and trying to get my ruby setup working.
+  While the functionality of Jekyll can easily be extended using Ruby gems I hate fiddling around with `bundler` and trying to get my ruby setup working.
 Hugo instead comes with batteries included and provides almost all features I needed to manually add to Jekyll.
-  Also, Hugo supports a module system that uses the dependecy management of Go - [Go Modules](https://go.dev/blog/using-go-modules) - under the hood and I'm already familiar with that (and really like the approach).
+  Also, Hugo supports a module system that uses the dependency management of Go - [Go Modules](https://go.dev/blog/using-go-modules) - under the hood and I'm already familiar with that (and really like the approach).